transentis/bptk_py/README.md

 The ``simulationWrapper`` handles the simulations for each scenario.
 At this stage, the scenarios are only given with their names.
 Hence, the simulator has to get the actual data that the ``scenarioManagerFactory`` read from the JSON files (step 4).
+On the right side we denoted the hierarchy of the ``scenarioManager`` and ``simulationScenario``.
+The factory is at the top level and loads the JSON files and creates the scenario Managers.

-The scenarioManagerFactory also instantiates the simulation models from the model files and makes sure to transpile the Stella Architect models into Python.
+The scenario Manager  instantiates the simulation models from the model files and makes sure to transpile the Stella Architect models into Python.
 In a sense, it is the manager of the scenarioManagers, which group the actual scenarios.
-After looking up the scenarios, it returns these to the simulationWrapper (step 5).
+After looking up the scenarios, the factory returns these to the simulationWrapper (step 5).
 Finally, the simulations start for each scenario using the model simulator and are returned to the simulationWrapper (steps 6 and 7).
 The results are routed back to the Visualizer (step 8, keep in mind: Actually via bptk but omitted for readability).
 Finally, the Visualizer generates the time series data, the plots and formats them (step 9).
 The output goes back to ``bptk`` and the user gets to see a plot - or a dataFrame if she used the ``return_df`` flag - step 10.

-You see that this is a very simple architecture and due to the decoupling of functionality and components, easy to extend.
+You see that this is a very simple architecture and due to the decoupling of functionality and components from the API calls, easy to extend.

 ## Interactive Plotting
 An important part of modelling is to modify values on-the-fly, interactively with the customer.
 The API call ``bptk.plot_with_widgets`` has this functionality.